 Texas Consumer Resource for Education and Workforce Statistics (Texas Crews) Career Path Research

-There are two separate processes that will affect these courses.
-The first is the program of study evaluation and the second is the repeated coursework evaluation.
-The repeated course will count for the program of study evaluation if it is in the program of study as documented by the degree evaluation, regardless of the presence of a previously taken same course.
-The course would still then need to pass repeated coursework evaluation to be eligible for federal aid.
-Visit the Maintaining Eligibility webpage for more information.
+A repeated course will count for the program of study evaluation if it is in the program of study as documented by the degree evaluation.
+However, the course would then also need to pass repeated coursework evaluation to be eligible for federal aid.
+Visit the Maintaining Eligibility webpage for more information on repeated courses.

 If you are a student athlete, you are required to enroll full-time, unless you are certified to be in final hours before graduation or granted a Progress Toward Degree Waiver.
 If you have federal aid in your aid package and do not have full-time hours (12 for undergraduates or 9 for graduate students) that count in your program of study, we will reduce your cost of attendance.
 Aid may be impacted, depending on your aid package and source of funds.